alltherooms/metromatic/README.md

 ## Contributing

-At the moment the `timing` metric type is the only one supported.
+At the moment supports `timing` and `gauges` metric types.
 You're more than welcome to express some code love in a Pull Request to make it even more awesome.

 Also, if you feel like something is quite not right or want to suggest something, leave us an open issue.